 Consider this.

-A majority of people who take CBD first thing in the morning go about their day without feeling tired at all.
+A majority of people who take CBD first thing in the morning go about their day without feeling drowsy at all.
 Instead, many contend that it gives them that extra edge and helps to increase focus.
+Others take CBD for an afternoon boost of productivity, taking advantage of CBD’s potential to offer mental clarity.

 So, who’s right?

-Both are, actually.
-We know that CBD helps promote homeostasis throughout the body.
-Homeostasis is a fancy word that refers to a balance of your biological functions.
+We know that CBD helps promote homeostasis throughout the body—a balance of your biological functions.
 If you need more balance during the day, it stands to reason that CBD could help work with your endocannabinoid system to promote mental clarity.
 If you’re taking CBD at night, it may help bring balance to your sleep/wake cycles by helping the ECS to promote sleep.

-We know that some people take 100mg of CBD each morning and don’t feel tired at all.
+We know that some people take 100mg of CBD each morning and feel ready to take on the day.
 The way CBD makes a person feel all comes down to the individual and the way CBD interacts with their own endocannabinoid system.
+CBD affects different people in different ways depending on numerous other factors as well—including body composition, what time of day you take it, serving size, whether you’re taking it on an empty or full stomach, etc.

-Experts and users of CBD generally agree, however, that taking CBD alone shouldn’t make you feel tired.
-A deeper sense of relaxation, perhaps, but tired no.
+Experts and users of CBD generally agree, however, that taking CBD alone shouldn’t make you feel worn out, just possibly more deeply chilled out.

 Final Thoughts